DynamicBiosystems/DynamicST-Assist/README.md

 3. If the fine-tuning result is unsatisfactory, you can click it for several times until you are satisfied.

-4. Click the ”NEXT” button to the Expose Alignment Result step.
+4. Click the ”NEXT” button to the Export Alignment Result step.

   <div align=center><img src='./images/Auto-Refine.png' width =80%, height=80%></div>

-#### Expose Alignment Result
+#### Export Alignment Result

 STEPS: Display the current step and completed steps.

-1. Click the ”CONTINUE TO MANUAL FIDUCIAL ALIGNMENT” button to skip to Fiducial Alignment and Tissue Detection.
+1. 1.Click the ”CONTINUE TO MANUAL FIDUCIAL ALIGNMENT” button to skip to Fiducial Alignment and Tissue Detection.

 2. In this step, the microscope image after alignment will be saved to the original path and named as “microscope image name_tissue_image.tif”.